-If you read my previous post, then you’ll already be aware of the problems I had with seeking professional help.
-Anti-depressants and me just didn’t mix well, due to them all causing me to have psychotic episodes.
-Eventually, we did find a combination of medications which didn’t trigger one.
+If you read my previous article, then you’ll already be aware of the problems I had with seeking professional help.
+Antidepressants and I just didn’t mix well, due to them all causing me to have psychotic episodes.
+Eventually, we did find a combination of medications that didn’t trigger a psychotic episode.

-However, as I stated in my previous post, this situation wasn’t to remain problem free: I was about to have my first detrimental run-in with my new Mental Health Trust.
+As I stated in my previous article, I was on a combination of medications for my depression that didn’t instantly cause me to have a psychotic episode just by simply taking the medication.
+However, it wasn’t to remain problem-free.
+I was about to have my first detrimental run-in with my new Mental Health Trust.

 Let me set the scene a little.
 I moved to London to attend university, which meant a new GP and a new Mental Health Trust to deal with.
-For some reason, I was never given a repeat prescription for my sleeping tablets and my anti-depressants, nor was I ever offered therapy so I could work on the problems.
-I went from the care of people that had realised the full complexity of my problems, to the care of a Trust that didn’t give a dam at all.
+For some reason, I was never given a repeat prescription for my sleeping tablets or for my antidepressants, nor was I ever offered therapy so I could work on my problems.
+I went from the care of people that had realised the full complexity of my problems, to the care of a Mental Health Trust that didn’t give a dam at all.

 “I went from the care of people that had realised the full complexity of my problems, to the care of a Trust that didn’t give a dam at all”